 LibreOffice Writer was always capable of exporting your document in a portable way in the form of the PDF filter.
 Today many users read reflowable content in EPUB, which is the new PDF to some extent.
 This work is done by integrating the libepubgen Document Liberation library and by improving both the library and LibreOffice itself along the way.
 Come and see how it’s implemented, where are the still rough edges and how you can help.

 LibreOffice on the desktop is very feature packed office suite.
 One of the complaints that power users make in Online is that it lacks many of them: they cannot add colored borders in their paragraphs, manage tracked changes/comments, correct the spelling and grammar in the document, etc. The question is how do we bring these functionalities to the cloud at your disposal in your browser tab?

-Meanwhile you will be able to find us at the LibreOffice booth in the K building on the main hall.
+Meanwhile, you will be able to find us at the LibreOffice booth in the K building in the main hall.
 Questions, feedback, comments are more than welcomed. 🙂